HGRDevelopment/HGRDevelopment/README.md

 ## About Us

-MyCompanyName is a software development company based in Belgium, founded by a passionate software development manager with extensive experience in C# and .NET.
+HGR is a software development and management company based in Belgium, founded by a passionate software development manager with extensive experience in C# and .NET.
 We aim to provide our clients with top-notch web solutions that cater to their specific needs.

 ## Technologies